learntocloud/learn-to-cloud/phase1/README.md

 # Phase 1: Linux and networking fundamentals

+## How does this phase apply to Cloud?

+These two topics are entire specialties and careers on their own.
+If you're already a Linux admin or network engineer, you can 100% apply your skills to the cloud.
+At the end of the day, the Cloud is just a bunch of Linux servers networked together :)

 The reason we pair these two topics is because lots of networking tasks are done via command line and Linux management is all about command line.

+A best practice for this phase is to lookup the [man pages](https://en.wikipedia.org/wiki/Man_page) for each command you use.
+You don't need to memorize it.

 ## Resources